hotwire-django/turbo-django/documentation.md

 `turbo-django` provides a `BroadcastableMixin` that enables CRUD operations from a given model to be broadcast over websockets.
-To enable messages to be broadcast over websocket to users listening in on a particular room, we add the `BroadcastableMixin` and tell `turbo-django` that actions on messages should be broadcast to the related `Room` as well:
+To enable messages to be broadcast over websocket to users listening in on a particular room, we add the `BroadcastableMixin` and tell `turbo-django` that actions on messages should be broadcast to the related `Room`:

 ```python
 class Message(BroadcastableMixin, models.Model):